-The Department of Education and Skills (DES) is responsible for developing Information and Communications Technology (ICT) in schools.
+The Department of Education and Skills (DE) is responsible for developing Information and Communications Technology (ICT) in schools.
 It aims to help teachers to incorporate ICT into their skill sets and teaching practice, and to develop curriculum and learning resources that make use of ICT.

 This document outlines the strategies and programmes in place to achieve these aims.
 Most of these programmes are operated and managed by the Professional Development Service for Teachers (PDST).

 The Department of Education provided a special €10 million fund to support the purchase of technology and devices for students, particularly those at risk of disadvantage from school closures due to the Covid-19 public health emergency.
 All devices remain the property of the school.
 Schools must also put in place a communication and learning platform that supports the school to respond to partial or full school closure in the future.